The Colorado County Clerks Association supports clerks who serve communities across Colorado

 Colorado’s election system is widely recognized as one of the best in the country.
 By working to balance access with security, our system serves as a national model that guarantees all eligible voters can seamlessly cast their ballots in all elections while also ensuring those ballots cast are counted accurately and then entire system remains secure.
 You can read more about how Colorado’s system works, track your own voter registration and ballot and learn from the experts – Colorado’s county clerks – more about how they protect and provide our right to a fair and free elections, our most sacred right as Americans.

-Looking forward to seeing county clerks at the 2023 Spring Conference.
-Check back for details in early 2023.
+Looking forward to seeing county clerks at the 2025 Summer Conference.

 The Colorado County Clerks Association scholarship is established to aid outstanding Colorado graduating high school seniors in furthering their education, particularly in the field of public service.
 The scholarships will be awarded to qualifying students on an objective and non-discriminatory basis.
 The scholarships will be one-time awards on a regional basis: